zettelooo/zx-google-docs-sync/README.md

      server$ npm start     # For production
      ```
      > **Note:** You can specify on what port it will serve your API by prepending `PORT=4000` to the commands above, by default it uses the port `4000`.

-Both projects are filled with some dummy implementations to show-case how to setup things, feel free to modify it, or even start your own projects following the prctices used in this seed project.

 For more information, please [contact the development](mailto:ahs502@gmail.com) team.